mdbergmann/cl-gserver/README.md

 #### Long running and asynchronous operations in `receive`

 Be careful with doing long running computations in the `receive` function message handler, because it will block message processing.
-It is advised to use a third-party thread-pool or a library like *lparallel* to do the computations with, and return early from the `receive` message handler.
+It is advised to use a separate thread, third-party thread-pool, a library like *lparallel*, or the provided 'Tasks' API using a dedicated dispatcher to do the computations with, and return early from the `receive` message handler.

 The computation result can be 'awaited' for in an asynchronous manner and a response to `*sender*` can be sent manually (via `reply`).
 The sender of the original message is set to the dynamic variable `*sender*`.